vllm-project/vllm-blog-source/_posts/2025-01-09-struct-decode-intro.md

 ## Acknowledgements

-I want to thank the vLLM team, XGrammar team, Michael Groin (Neural Magic), Chendi Xue (Intel), and Russell Bryant (Red Hat) for their valuable feedback and collaboration on bringing XGrammar to vLLM and the continuous effort to improve structured decoding in vLLM.
+I want to thank the vLLM team, XGrammar team, Michael Groin (Red Hat), Chendi Xue (Intel), and Russell Bryant (Red Hat) for their valuable feedback and collaboration on bringing XGrammar to vLLM and the continuous effort to improve structured decoding in vLLM.

 ## References